VIDA-NYU/SamplingMethodsForInnerProductSketching/README.md

 - scipy==1.11.1
 - statsmodels==0.14.0

 ## 🚀 2.
-Settup before reproducing the plots
+Setup before reproducing the plots

 ### 🔥 2.1 make sure you have the required packages installed